jgeorge37/acmwosu-db/README.md

 To view the contents of the database, install pgAdmin.
 Once your account is set up, add a server.
 In the pop up, fill out the name field in the first tab.
 Then go to the connection tab and fill out the host, port, database, username, and password with data from Heroku.
 Next go to the SSL tab, and set SSL to "required", then click save.
 The new connection should appear under servers.
 You will need to expand the Databases section, and search for the database name that you got from Heroku using command/control f.
 From here you can go to the public schema to view the tables and their contents.

 ## Running database migrations
+**If you are creating a new table, the table name should be singular, i.e. "student" not "students" for consistency.**
 1. Install PostgreSQL and create a database.
 2. Create an .env file in the root directory with the following:
 ~~~~